meetks/R_PI-Traffic-Counter/README.md

   http://www.freescale.com/files/sensors/doc/data_sheet/MPX5500.pdf

   The idea is the cars pass on a pipe that is connected to one of the nozzles.
 The other nozzle is kept open.
 The pressure difference causes a voltage change and that drives the ADC.
-Dat is read on the R_PI as a reading from the ADC.
+Data is read on the R_PI as a reading from the ADC.

   Note, the max output of the sensor is > 3.3V so technically the sensor can damage your GPIO pins.
   Hence, use a voltage divider,   http://en.wikipedia.org/wiki/Voltage_divider

-  One of the problems I faced was I took 3 AA batteries to power sensor and that caused a problem with the output of the sensor.
-To prvent sensor output problems cut a USB cable and use the 5V supply.
+  One of the problems I faced was I took 3 AA batteries to power the sensor and that caused a problem with the output of the sensor.
+To prevent sensor output problems cut a USB cable and use the 5V supply.
 Else you can use a 9V to 5V converter.

   http://www.instructables.com/id/portable-9V-to-5V-battery/